dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/mongodb.md

 ### Source `mongodb`

-This function loads data from a MongoDB database, yielding collections to be retrieved.
+This function loads data from a MongoDB database, yielding one or multiple collections to be retrieved.

 ```python
 @dlt.source